PapaTutuWawa/moxxy/README.md

 running `flutter analyze`.
 This project also uses [gitlint](https://github.com/jorisroovers/gitlint) to ensure uniform formatting of commit messages.

+Also, feel free to join the development chat at `moxxy@muc.moxxy.org`.

 ## A Bit of History

 This project is the successor of moxxyv1, which was written in *React Native* and abandoned